 Graduate student research

-My students work on a wide range of projects that they develop independently, with guidance from me.
+Students who work with me have had a wide range of projects that they develop independently, with guidance from me.
 Our lab does not follow an NIH-style model where each person is working on a slice of one large grant; rather, we are all working on and developing our own primary questions and research interests.
 We are joined intellectually by a broad, shared interest in plant evolution, and more narrowly by our organismal focus on ferns and lycophytes.
 As a prospective advisor, I am especially qualified to help students develop projects in the areas of plant systematics and evolution, phylogenetics, reticulate evolution and polyploidy, diversification, historical biogeography, community assembly, and fern gametophyte ecology.
 Students are encouraged (and expected) to seek funding for their own research, and I help extensively with identifying funding sources and with the proposal writing process.
-Depending on the area of a student’s research, I may also be able to supplement funds obtained independently with additional monies.
+Depending on the area of a student’s research, I may also be able to supplement funds obtained independently with additional monies from my grants.